In today’s blog, I’ll answer the question, what are policy limits?

-There are some policies that are written as what we call single limit policies.
+Some policies are written as what we call single-limit policies.
 This means that there’s only one dollar figure (for instance $300,000.00) which is meant to cover everybody injured due to negligence in the same crash.

-With single limit coverage, if there are several people who get hurt in the same crash, they may wind up fighting each other for a slice of the same pie, depending on how bad their injuries are.
+With single-limit coverage, if several people get hurt in the same crash, they may wind up fighting each other for a slice of the same pie, depending on how bad their injuries are.

 What if my insurance policy limit doesn’t cover all my injuries?